cozy/cozy-docs/src/documents/en/hack/cookbooks/data-system-odm.html.md

 });
 ```

-Also, you don't have to worry about authentfication and authorization while using the ODM, because they are automatically handled for you.
+Also, you don't have to worry about authentication and authorization while using the ODM, because they are automatically handled for you.

 ## Documents